TINS of TASTE MUSEUM ~ INDEX

 #1 - the cover: ALWAYS measure the cover first - it determines the shape of the tin; then measure height.

-#2 - To photograph after the cover, the 1st design is the tin's sides beginning with the seam to the left.
-If with larger "chests" there's a seam at each corner, generally if it's the "back/front" or "side," it's identified as such.
+#2 - To photograph after the cover, the 1st design is the tin's side or panel, beginning with the seam to the left.
+If with larger "chests" there's a seam at each corner, then whether the photo is the "back/front" or "side," it's usually identified as such.

-For anyone who's been coming to this website page to look up tins, the list of all the German companies will now be one click away - above on GERMANY.
-When I began this (never having done a website before), putting the German companies in a list right here - 44 items - was a way to begin.
-Now I've made a GERMAN TIN MASTER INDEX page, as there will be for each of the countries.
+For anyone who's been coming to this website page to look up tins, the list of all the German companies will now be one click away - above on *GERMANY.
+When I began this (never having done a website before), putting the German companies in a list right here (44 entries) was a way to begin.
+Now I've made a GERMAN TIN MASTER INDEX page, as there will be for each of the countries with dozens of companies or subjects.
 Little-by-little I'm figuring this website business out!!
 Donna Kozak, Founder

 GREECE